VegaL101/Setting-up-a-basic-home-lab/README.md

 ![vm creator 3](https://github.com/user-attachments/assets/9f9d58f3-a522-4190-8112-bfa7c0198ced)

-Once you have completed all of the above you will reach a summary of the VM settings.
-Here you can review your choices and finalize them.
-Once you click
+After completing the steps above, you'll reach a summary of the VM settings where you can review your choices before finalizing them.
+Clicking "Finish" will boot-up of your VM.
+Depending on the ISO image you selected, you will proceed to set up your new operating system and create a user on the VM.

 ![vm creator 4](https://github.com/user-attachments/assets/565885f9-27c7-4645-835d-0d12f7ddefe8)